whichjdk/whichjdk.com/README.md

 The website and older releases are kept online to access archived releases.

-⚠️ Do not use _AdoptOpenJDK_ anymore.
+⚠️ Recommendation: Do not use _AdoptOpenJDK_ anymore.
 Use _Adoptium Eclipse Temurin_ OpenJDK builds instead.

 ### Azul Zulu